AndunHH/spacemouse/README.md

 11. Moved the Deadzone detection into the inital ADC conversion and calculate every value everytime and use the modifier for better seperation between the access, By Andun_HH.
 12. Added two additional buttons integrated into the knob to kill either translation or rotation at will and prevent unintended movements, by JoseLuisGZA and AndunHH.
 13. Added Encoder to use with a wheel on top of the main knob an simulate pulls on any of the axis (main use is simulating zoom like the mouse wheel), by [JoseLuizGZA](https://github.com/JoseLuisGZA/ErgonoMouse/) and rewritten by AndunHH.

+Please check the release history for more recent history...

 # Specific features